starship/starship/docs/fr-FR/advanced-config/README.md

 ## TransientPrompt and TransientRightPrompt in Cmd

 Clink allows you to replace the previous-printed prompt with custom strings.
-This is useful in cases where all the prompt information is not always needed.
+Ceci est utile lorsque toutes les informations fournies par l'invité de commande ne sont pas nécessaire.
 To enable this, run `clink set prompt.transient <value>` where \<value\> can be one of:

 - `always`: always replace the previous prompt
 - `same_dir`: replace the previous prompt only if the working directory is same
 - `off`: do not replace the prompt (i.e. turn off transience)

-You need to do this only once.
-Make the following changes to your `starship.lua` to customize what gets displayed on the left and on the right:
+Il est nécessaire de faire cela qu'une fois.
+Modifiez votre `starship.lua` pour customiser ce qui sera présenté à gauche et à droite:

 - By default, the left side of input gets replaced with `>`.
 To customize this, define a new function called `starship_transient_prompt_func`.
 This function receives the current prompt as a string that you can utilize.
 For example, to display Starship's `character` module here, you would do